 Notice that before hitting submit, netTerrain will provide you with a count of nodes to be exported so that you can decide whether a reduction in the number of diagrams to export is in order.

-PDF Ex xport Options х < Include displayed fields Include sub diagrams Single level sub diagrams All sub diagrams Coff ee alert: exporting 346 object(s) in 7 diagram(s) may be a bit time consumin ıg.
-Submit Cance D netTerrain OSP is an additional module that turns your netTerrain software into an outside plant (OSP) documentation tool.
+Message indicating the number of nodes and diagrams to export netTerrain OSP is an additional module that turns your netTerrain software into an outside plant (OSP) documentation tool.
 This requires a separate product license.